Featuring an in-depth packing guide with equipment recommendations, a downloadable PDF packing checklist, and all my tips for the climb.

 Tissues – All the loos I used had tissue in, but it’s better to have and not need!

-Cash money – Nowhere after the 5th station accepts card.
+Cash money – Nowhere after the 5th station accepts cards.
 Most of the toilets charge 100 yen so make sure you have lots of change.

 Snacks – Including a few healthy things like fruit and nuts.
-I had cola, gummy bears, and cakes.
-Probably not the best options!
+I had cola, gummy bears, and cakes, which in hindsight was probably not the best choice!

-Camera – Wrapped in plastic bag, with spare battery.
+Camera – Wrapped in a plastic bag, with spare battery.

 Torch – Preferably a headlamp so you can hike hands-free.